Introduction

 8. Sturgeon River

 Gold has been found in both the main channel and tributaries.
-Look for areas with exposed bedrock.
+Look for exposed bedrock, broken ledges, and cracks that act like natural riffles.
+These features are perfect places to run a few test pans.

 9. Paint River